JuliaControl/RobustAndOptimalControl.jl/docs/src/similarity.md

 This example has demonstrated that what it means for two models to be similar to each other might not always be a straightforward question to answer.
 Models that have very similar step responses, and simulation characteristics in general, might behave dramatically different when placed in a feedback loop.

 [^1]: The experienced control theorist might recognize that it's in this case enough to lower the feedback gain to get a stable closed-loop system also for the system ``P_2``.
-With feedback gain 0.2 instead of 1, we get a reasonable well-damped response with a phase margin of 47° and a gain margin of above 4.
+With feedback gain 0.2 instead of 1, we get a reasonable well-damped response with a phase margin of 47° and a gain margin above 4.